DhavalSharma19/ISSU_Tool_Automation/README.md

 #### Core Check :- <br>

+You can monitor the process core files by using the show cores command.
+The output shows all cores that are presently available for upload from the active supervisor. <br>

 <pre>
 command = “show cores” <br>
     this method checks if any core present in device.